Particular/docs.particular.net/transports/msmq/routing_content_msmqtransport_[1,).partial.md

 snippet: RoutingExtensibility-Instances

 The `sourceKey` parameter has the same meaning and effect as in the routes collection.
-Refer to [Features documentation](/nservicebus/pipeline/features.md) for more details about building a custom Feature.
+Refer to the [features documentation](/nservicebus/pipeline/features.md) for more details about building a custom feature.

 The instances collection is thread-safe.
 It allows registering multiple instance of a given endpoint.
 In case there is more than one, message distribution is involved.